-According to Ohio State University, certain fungicides may help to reduce development of clubroot disease.
+While certain fungicides were believed to offer some help in reducing development of clubroot disease, there are no chemicals approved for clubroot treatment.
 Your local Cooperative Extension Office can offer advice for your specific situation.
-Otherwise, there are no chemicals approved for clubroot treatment.

 Care for Plants with Clubroot